Brooklyn, New York · Est. 2025

 Every session closes with grounding and restorative work.
 You go hard, then you come home.
 That's the full arc.

-H.Y.C. — Hard Yoga Collective — is the point.
+Hard Yoga is the point.
 Bassheads and yogis on the same mat.
 No pretension, no bar scene.
 You don't know anyone at the start.
 You're making plans at the end.

 Every session was a first.
 Here's where it all began.